MEET THE 2021-22 EXECUTIVE BOARD

-Amelia Curtis is a junior from Gainesville, FL.
-She is majoring in Biology and Classics with a minor in Chemistry.
-After graduating, she hopes to attend Medical School and aspires to be an interventional Radiologist.
-Amelia joined AED in the Fall of 2018, and has fallen in love with the close-knit community of AED and has made some of her best friends through it.
-Outside of AED, Amelia serves as a Peer Instructor for Bio 101 and as a Sunday School Teacher at a local church.
-She is also very active in UNC sports and occasionally dabbles in Sports Marketing.
-Outside of school, Amelia loves spending her time outdoors, with friends, or in the kitchen baking or whipping up a good southern meal.
+Amelia Curtis is a senior from Gainesville, FL.
+She is double majoring in Biology and Classics with a minor in Art History.
+After graduating, she hopes to attend Medical School.
+Amelia joined AED in the Fall of 2018 and has fallen in love with the close-knit community of AED and has made some of her best friends through it.
+Outside of AED, Amelia has served as a Peer Instructor for BIOL 101 and BIOL 201 and currently works as a Caregiver and UNC Health Volunteer.
+She is also involved in research at the Center for Nanotechnology in Drug Delivery Kabanov Lab.
+She is very active in UNC sports and occasionally dabbles in Sports Marketing.
+Outside of school, Amelia loves spending her time outdoors, with family and friends, or in the kitchen baking or whipping up a good meal.

-Alyssa is a Junior from Long Island, NY.
-She is majoring in Biology and Medical Anthropology and minoring in Chemistry with the hopes of becoming a pediatrician in the future!
+Alyssa is a Senior from Long Island, NY.
+She is majoring in Biology and minoring in Medical Anthropology and Speech and Hearing Sciences with the hopes of becoming an Audiologist in the future!
 Alyssa joined AED Fall 2019 and has loved the organization ever since.
 She is her Pledge Class President and has loved being able to call the AED community her second family.
 Besides finding lifelong friends, and having amazing professional opportunities from AED, her favorite part is the community of support from a group with similar career interests.
-Outside of AED, Alyssa is also a part of Carolina Vibe, a dance club at UNC, and is a member of Phi Mu.
+Fun fact: Alyssa chose her career path because of an AED meeting!
+Outside of AED, Alyssa just became a CNA and is a member of Carolina Vibe and Phi Mu.
 In her free time she enjoys baking and going to the beach.